any-docs/css/content/reference/values/if/index.md

 If the `--scheme` custom property is set to a value of `ice` on the same element, the provided `linear-gradient()` value is returned.
 If not, then `none` is returned.

-Using style queries inside `if()` statements has an advantage over {{cssxref("@container")}} queries — you can target an element with styles directly, based on whether a custom property is set on it, rather than having to check set styles on a container parent element.
+Using style queries inside `if()` statements has an advantage over `@container` queries — you can target an element with styles directly, based on whether a custom property is set on it, rather than having to check set styles on a container parent element.

 You can also use `and`, `or`, or `not` logic inside style queries.
 For example: